 N1102.4.3 Fireplaces.
-Site-built masonry solid fuelburning fireplaces shall have doors and comply with Section \R1006 of the North Carolina Residential Code for combustion air.
+Solid fuel-burning fireplaces shall have doors and comply with Section M1006 of the North Carolina Residential Code for combustion air.

 N1102.4.4 Fenestration air leakage.
-Windows, skylights and sliding glass doors shall have an air infiltration rate of no more than 0.3 cfm per square foot (1.5 L/s/m2), and swinging doors no more than 0.5 cfm per square foot (2.6 L/s/m2), when tested according to NFRC 400 or AAMA/WDMA/CSA 101/LS.2/A440 by an accredited, independent laboratory and listed and labeled by the manufacturer.
+Windows, skylights and sliding glass doors shall have an air infiltration rate of no more than 0.3 cfm per square foot (1.5 L/s/m2), and swinging doors no more than 0.5 cfm per square foot (2.6 L/s/m2), when tested according to NFRC 400 or AAMA/WDMA/CSA 101/I.S.2/A440 by an accredited, independent laboratory and listed and labeled by the manufacturer.